Okayler/Okayler/README.md

 - 👋 Hi, I’m @Okayler
 - 👀 I’m interested in all kinds of diy Stuff..
 - 🌱 I’m currently learning vhdl, python, DSP on FPGA, Projekt leading
-- 💞️ I’m looking to collaborate on Frequency detection on FPGA
 - 📫 How to reach me tbd.

 <!---